-What’s wrong with giving people who have a borderline underactive thyroid a little something to make them feel better?
+What’s wrong with giving people who have a borderline underactive thyroid a little thyroid medication to make them feel better?
 Well, it’s a pretty risky business.
 They run the risk of experiencing side effects from taking levothyroxine, which include irregular heart rhythms, insomnia, and loss of bone density, without reaping any benefit from it.

-Best test.
 The best way to check for hypothyroidism is to look at the level of thyroid stimulating hormone (TSH) in the blood.
 That’s the hormone the pituitary gland sends out to tell the thyroid how much thyroid hormone to release.
 If the thyroid is underactive, the pituitary gland will tell the thyroid to work harder, and it does that by sending out more TSH.
 So the higher the TSH level, the lower the thyroid activity.
 A normal TSH value is under 4.0 milli-international units per liter (mIU/L).
 When the TSH level is above 10 mIU/L, there’s uniform agreement that treatment with levothyroxine is appropriate.

-Borderline results.
 If the TSH level is between 4mIU/L and 10mIU/L, treatment may still be warranted in various situations:

 - if the levels of actual thyroid hormones in the blood—known as thyroxine (T4) and triiodothyronine (T3)—are abnormal